bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/avoiding-the-god-object.md

   - System Design
 ---

-Absolutely!
-Here's the updated blog post including a clear refactoring of the God Object example, showing how it should be broken down for better design.

----

 In software design, a **God Object** (or God Class) is a class that knows too much or does too much.
 It's a common code smell that tends to emerge as a system evolves without proper boundaries.

 ## What Is a God Object?